Special offer

 • A standard check, showing spent/unspent convictions, plus any final warnings, cautions and/or reprimands;

-• An enhanced check, which shows the employer the same information contained in a standard check, with additional information from local police if it is deemed relevant;
+• An enhanced check, which includes the same information as a standard check, plus any additional information that local police consider relevant;

 • An enhanced check with barred lists, showing the same information as an enhanced check, plus confirmation as to whether the applicant is on the barred list for that role.

-You can choose to repeat an employee check for any pre-existing employees.
+Some employers choose to repeat checks for existing employees.
 A DBS check does not cover information on any period during which the person was working outside the UK.

 Medical checks